vdn-projects/stackoverflow-survey-analysis/readme.md

 * pandas==1.1.5
 * numpy==1.19.4
 * jupyter==1.0.0

 # Project motivation
 Im interested in Stackoverflow data from 2020 to answer the following questions:
 1. What are the top priorities of working as a developer professional?
-1. What are the top pay coding languages?
+1. What are the top paying coding languages?
 1. Understand the correlation between salary with developer type, year of experience?

 # File descriptions